AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/working-with-branches.md

 ## When should you use a feature branch?

-Everytime you make a new addition or modify existing code, you will want to create a _new_ feature branch.
+Every time you make a new addition or modify existing code, you will want to create a _new_ feature branch.
 Every pull request should contain changes made in a _single_ feature branch.

 ## Overview of working with branches in OpenScPCA